Gary van Egmond

 Gary Rudy Peter van Egmond (/'ɛɡmɒnd/, /nl/; born 29 June 1965) is an Australian former soccer player and former head coach of Newcastle Jets in the A-League Men and Women.
-He is currently head coach of Hills United in the NSW NPL League One.
+He is recently was the head coach of Western Sydney Wanderers in the A-League Men.

 Playing career

 Van Egmond began his playing career with APIA Leichhardt in 1982.
 It was not until he joined Footscray JUST in 1987 that he established himself as a prominent player in the National Soccer League (NSL) before moving overseas to play for Roda JC where he only managed to get 10 games.

 He made his Australia national soccer team debut in the 1988 Seoul Olympics under Frank Arok and went on to have success with Marconi Stallions in the 1990s – where he won an NSL championship and played in three finals.

 Managerial career

 Van Egmond began his coaching career with success as youth coach of Northern Spirit FC before he won the state-league grand final on his return to Manly-Warringah as head coach in 1999.
 He then joined Newcastle Breakers as the Assistant Coach in 2001.
 After Round 7 of season 2006–07, the Jets were last and winless, so existing coach Nick Theodorakopoulos was replaced by van Egmond.

 Van Egmond turned the Jets season around, making him very popular within the Newcastle community.
 With a 0–3–4 record for the first 7 games, van Egmond helped the Jets to an 8–3–3 record for the final 14, securing the Jets a place in the A-League finals and cementing his job at the club for the 2007–08 season.

 In the 2007–08 season van Egmond guided the Newcastle Jets to second place on the league table and then to the A-League Championship.
 Van Egmond was signed to coach the Newcastle Jets until the end of the 2012–13 season.
 However at the end of the 2008–09 season he left the club and accepted a position at the Australian Institute of Sport.

 The Football Federation Australia (FFA) charged van Egmond with bringing the game into disrepute for a furious on-field outburst with Perth Glory player, Adrian Trinidad, in round 11.
 He was banned from the touch-line for four games and fined $2000, but the FFA suspended half the ban and the fine until the end of the season.
 On 20 October 2011, he signed a two-year contract with former club Newcastle Jets who play in the A-League.